bonn0062/GSoD/absolute_beginners.rst

 **ndarray.ndim** will tell you the number of axes, or dimensions, of the array.

 **ndarray.shape** will display a tuple of integers that indicate the number of elements stored along each dimension of the array.
-If, for example, you have a 2D-array with 2 rows and 3 columns, the shape of your array is (2,3).
+If, for example, you have a 2D array with 2 rows and 3 columns, the shape of your array is (2,3).

 **ndarray.size** will tell you the total number of elements of the array.
-This is, in other words, the product of the elements of the array's shape.
+This is the *product* of the elements of the array's shape.

 For example: